orbitalchicken/Roadmap/README.md

 Cinnamon
 --------
-	[Fixed] Notifications show 2nd string twice.
-Reproduce with « notify-send 'Wireless Networks Available' 'Use the network menu to connect to one of them.' »
-	[Fixed] Applet API : put a gap between icon and text in TextIconApplet [Fixed] changing panel size resets the menu icon [Fixed] background draw faulty in VB
-	[Fixed] Cinnamon-screensaver shows last used custom msg when activated by csd Cinnamon-screensaver : date is not 12H.
-	Cinnamon-settings : test sound doesn't work (same in gcc, probably missing a package or something) [Fixed in git] Show week numbers should be in calendar's settings, not in cinnamon-settings Calendar would be better named Date and Time and use the Faenza icon for it [Fixed in git] Cinnamon-settings : Firewall should be in Administration section [Fixed in git] Cinnamon-settings : If user is a sudoer/admin, start in advanced mode User applet : clicking on avatar/name should launch « cinnamon-settings user » update cinnamon-translations
+	[Fixed in git] Show week numbers should be in calendar's settings, not in cinnamon-settings [Fixed in git] Cinnamon-settings : Firewall should be in Administration section [Fixed in git] Cinnamon-settings : If user is a sudoer/admin, start in advanced mode [Fixed in git] User applet : clicking on avatar/name should launch « cinnamon-settings user » [Fixed in git] Calendar would be better named Date and Time and use the Faenza icon for it Cinnamon-screensaver : date is not 12H.
+	Cinnamon-settings : test sound doesn't work (same in gcc, probably missing a package or something) update cinnamon-translations
 	if an icon is used in an applet context menu item, it looks out of place and clashes in alignment with "Configure..." panel hides during gksu dialogs